 Recipe FAQs

 Choose firm and sweet apples.
-My favorites are Honeycrisp and Fuji.
-You can also use a combination of Honeycrisp and Granny Smith for a sweet and tart flavor profile.
+My favorites are honeycrisp, gala, or fuji.
+Or a combination of those and granny smith for some tartness.

 It’s up to you!
 Boneless pork chops are easier to cook, faster and more evenly.
-Bone-in pork chops tend to be juicier and more flavorful, but take a few extra minutes to cook, especially around the bone.
+Bone-in pork chops tend to be juicier and more flavorful, but take a few extra minutes to cook.
 It’s always best to use a meat thermometer.

-This recipe was published in 2020 and updated in October 2022 to include new photos and information, plus a few recipe modifications.
+This recipe was published in 2022 and updated in October 2024.

 Tips for Success

 - Slice the apples to about the same size so they cook evenly.
-There’s no need to peel the apples.
-Use Honeycrisp or Fuji apples.
-Do not use Red Delicious, as this type of apple will become mushy with heat.
+There’s no need to peel them.
+Use honeycrisp, gala, or fuji.
+Do not use red delicious, they don’t stay firm.

-- For a sweet and tart flavor profile, try using a combination of Honeycrisp and Granny Smith apples.
+- For a sweet and tart flavor profile, try using a combination of honeycrisp and granny smith.

 - Make sure you use apple cider and NOT apple cider vinegar.
 Do not substitute with apple juice.